The post-festum page of the twenty-fifth workshop

 o What does the complex action bring into the understanding of the properties of our universe?

-o Why has Nature made a choice of four (noticeable) dimensions while all the others (if existing) are hidden?
+o Why has Nature made a choice of four (noticeable) dimensions while all the others (if existing) are hidden?* How does the compactification occur?

 * What are properties of space-time in the hidden dimensions?